Posted on September 01, 2021

 - If you’ve not been using a SoClean® or other cleaning device, the risk is probably very low, and the benefits for you may outweigh these possible risks to continue using your PAP.

 - Bacterial inline filters are not medically approved for Respironics AutoPAP and AutoBIPAP devices to stop foam particulates and do not hinder any chemical emissions resulting from foam degradation.
 They can restrict airflow limiting the beneficial effects of PAP therapy and need to be changed frequently.

 - The current recommendation from Respironics is to stop using these devices out of an abundance of caution until they can be repaired or replaced.
 However, we suggest you continue using your PAP machine if you feel you benefit from it.
 Clean your device following manufacturer’s instructions (soap and water washes at least once weekly).
 Your PAP machine should get recalled and fixed/replaced once the FDA approves whatever process is finalized.

-- We recommend you register your device at the Philips Respironics website (link below) using the serial number on the bottom of your machine so you will receive updates directly about the recall process going forward.
+- We recommend you register your device at the Philips Respironics website using the serial number on the bottom of your machine so you will receive updates directly about the recall process going forward.

 - Registered patients who haven't yet received their replacement device can now go to the Philips Patient Portal and answer questions to help Respironics prioritize those with more severe OSA for earlier replacement.